Money isn’t important!

 All that propping up by strangers, until you feel like you can take on the world.

-Then, when you realise you haven’t achieved everything you were hoping, you go to another function to make yourself feel better.
+Then, when you realise you haven't achieved everything you were hoping for, you go to another function to make yourself feel better.

-Don’t let your merry-go-round of self-improvement seeking become your crutch that cripples you.
-Action counts.
+Don't let your merry-go-round of self-improvement seeking become the crutch that cripples you.

 When they're alone, and in silence, the truly successful person doesn't rely on anyone else for motivation.